makrai/notes/hwang2010-symb-neur-commonsense.md

-* LM's best results are observed in narrowly specific conditions – we show (cf §5) that they perform better when evaluated on knowledge bases that prioritize ontological relations and whose examples resemble language-like assertions (e.g., mango IsA fruit).
+* LM's best results are observed in narrowly specific conditions – we show (cf §5) that they perform better when evaluated on knowledge bases that prioritize ontological relations and whose examples resemble language-like assertions (eg mango IsA fruit).
 2 Consequently, the types of knowledge that can be directly accessed through the language model’s interface remains limited
 * training language models on knowledge graph tuples leads them to learn to